 “Draw me a smart grid”

-To help you understand what a smart grid is, two symbolic examples of important projects for which SMILE is a partner:
+To help you understand what a smart grid is, discover SMILE projects :